-If you choose a Fully Managed or Managed Plus service, we will organise for the tenant to pay the rent via standing order or direct debit.
+If you choose a Fully Managed service, we will organise for the tenant to pay the rent via standing order or direct debit.
 We will then transfer the money to your account minus our commission and any outgoings or fees (such as maintenance work fees).
 You will receive a statement every month.

 All landlords could be liable to pay tax on their rental income, whether they live in the UK or are based overseas.
 Further information can be found on the Inland Revenue’s website: www.hmrc.gov.uk/index.html